About Worship Connected

 ^Fathers leading their family in worship is always the goal.
 When, in the Lord’s providence, the father is absent or uninterested, a godly mother will lead her children.
 In an extended household, mature members may share leading household worship.

-Ed Blackwood has been ordained as a pastor in the Reformed Presbyterian Church of North America since 1992.
-He has a passion for helping families discover the joy of worshiping together.
-Through Worship Connected, he provides weekly Bible reading plans and resources designed specifically for household worship (often called family devotions) that are connected to the preaching texts of the weekly congregational worship.
+I have a passion for helping families discover the joy of worshiping together.
+Through Worship Connected, I provide weekly Bible reading plans and resources designed specifically for household worship (often called family devotions) that are connected to the preaching texts of the weekly congregational worship.
+To hear more about my idea of Worship Connected you can go here:

 "If you’ve never done family worship, start now.
 If you’ve done it in the past, but have fallen out of the practice, bring it back.
 If it is your regular practice, keep it up!"